AzureCloudWorkshops/ACW_ProtectingYourApplicationSecrets/Part4-SanitizeLogs.md

 For this first step, you will create code to act as a sanitizer when logs are written to `Application Insights`.
 This will ensure that the logs do not contain any secrets or PII by using regular expressions to replace the values with sanitized values.

-For example, the current logs contain PII like the `email` for `bob@bob.com`.
+For example, the current logs contain PII such as the `email` for `bob@bob.com`.
 For this sanitizer to work, a regular expression will replace the email with something like "[emailaddress]".
 Clearly, you can choose how much of the email to replace, but the goal is to ensure that the full email is not exposed in the logs.

 1. Create the `LogSanitizerInsightsInitializer` class